PeterJCLaw/srobo-ide/README.md

 `docs`: Builds the docs according to the doxyfile.
         Currently this means html docs in html/ and latex docs in latex/

-`clean`: Removes both of the above.

 `package`: Creates a .deb that installs all the dependencies for srobo-ide

+`clean`: Removes all of the above.

 You can run tests on CyanIDE by running `./run-tests`.